-StartArticlesWhat is a Payment Gateway and Payment Intermediary
+StartArticlesWhat is Payment Gateway and Payment Intermediary?

-What is a Payment Gateway and Payment Intermediary
+What is Payment Gateway and Payment Intermediary?

 Main functions: